Norton Family

 Norton Family (previously known as Online Family.Norton and Norton Online Family) is an American cloud-based parental control service.
 Norton Family is aimed at "fostering communication" involving parents and their children's online activities.
-Computer activities are monitored by the software client, and reports are published online.
+Computer activities are monitored by the software client and made available to the parents.
+It is sold as a standalone product, as well as bundled in the Norton 360 suite.

 Development

 Symantec debuted a beta version of Online Family on February 17, 2009.
 Its debut coincided with Symantec's announcement of the Norton Online Family Advisory Council, a committee of experts in various child care fields who will test and provide insight on the beta.
 Citing a Rochester Institute of Technology study, the company intends to bridge the gap between the percentage of parents versus children who report no online supervision.

 The software was renamed to OnlineFamily.Norton and released April 27, 2009, dubbed by Symantec as the Internet Safety Week.
-The service, valued at $60, remained free for a time.
-This service is available as a standalone product, which costs $49.99 per year, or equivalent in local currency.
-In Europe, it costs EUR 29.99.
-It is now part of Norton 360, as well as other NortonLifeLock offerings.
+It is now part of Norton 360, as well as other Norton offerings and being sold separately.

-On 26 January 2018, Norton Family emailed all its users alerting an update of its pricing and the incorporation with Norton Security Premium.
-Norton Family declared it shall no longer provide free service and existing users were given 180 days to either purchase the Norton Family Premier or Norton Security Premium subscriptions.